ferrybrouwer/instagram-searchtags/README.md

 	Method structure _(pseudo code)_:<br />
 	`Tag.downloadNodeThumbnailImages(destinationDirectory:String, maxNodes:Number): Promise.<void>`

-	*This method fetch media nodes with a maximum if `maxNodes` and download image to `destinationDirectory`.
+	*This method fetch media nodes with a maximum `maxNodes` and download image to `destinationDirectory`.
 It uses the property `thumbnail_src` from a single node.*

 	```javascript
 	const nodes = await tag.downloadNodeThumbnailImages('./images', 20)